 Avoid posting about conflicts with clients on any platform, especially social media.
 When a client has an issue and it needs to be resolved, reach out to them quickly.
 Instead of using communication methods such as email, text, or social media, call your clients on the phone.

 You can control the way the conversation goes over the phone, rather than risking a misinterpretation of an email or text.
-It also shows your clients how invested you are in solving the conflict, and you are acting in a professional manner which reflects your brand.
+It also shows your clients how invested you are in solving the conflict, and you are acting in a professional manner that reflects your brand.

 5. Showcasing Too Many Specialties